Jaseci-Labs/jaseci/jaseci_ai_kit/jac_nlp/jac_nlp/use_enc/README.md

+---
+title: Text Encoding with USE Encoder
+---

 # **USE Encoder (`use_enc`)**

 Module **`use_enc`** uses the universal sentence encoder to generate sentence level embeddings.
 The sentence level embeddings can then be used to calculate the similarity between two given text via cosine similarity and/or dot product.